What are project objectives?

 This is a great example of a measurable objective.
-The team will know the objective has been achieved, because attainment of the goal is linked to specific events – the launch of the app on Android and iOS’s app stores.
-Progress towards the objective can be linked to milestones towards launch of the app.
+The team will know the objective has been achieved because the attainment of the goal is linked to specific events – the launch of the app on Android and iOS’s app stores.
+Progress towards the objective can be linked to milestones towards the launch of the app.

 Project objective of a retailer opening a new branch:

 Our project team will fully prepare our new Buenos Aires branch for its opening on 31 September.
 The branch must meet our in-store customer experience specifications by 30 September.